Ep. 78 What is Omnichannel Retail and How to Achieve it

 The Facebook pixel allows you to track what customers are doing on your website and target them for advertising, if you choose to implement that.
 Even if you don’t, it can give you a wealth of information on your customer.
-There’s a lesson in the Shopkeepers Lab about the Facebook pixel and how to use it!
+There’s a lesson in Master Shopkeepers about the Facebook pixel and how to use it!

 9. Use all the features available in your POS system.